andrzejlisek/BackupToMail/readme.md

 3. **Data file path and name** \- Path and name of file, which you want to upload\.
 4. **Map file path and name** \- Path and name of file, which you want to upload\.
 You can use the blank name or **/** character as name to not use map file\.
 5. **Source account list with item index intervals** \- Account list separated by commas, but pair of numbers separated by two dots \(**\.\.**\) or one number and two dots is interpreted as index interval filter \(see examples\)\.
-6. **Download or check mode** \- One of available modes, which uses the same principle \(some of this modes implies no whole message download\), the mode is a number from the following:
+6. **Download or check mode** \- One of available modes and index browsing direction, which uses the same principle \(some of this modes implies header download only\), the mode and direction is a number from the following:
   * **0** or **10** \- Download data file \(default mode, which is used, if this parameter is not specified\)\.
   * **1** or **11** \- Check existence without body control\.
   * **2** or **12** \- Check existence with body control\.